JorjaFox/website/_posts-old-blog/2010-03-04-csi-10x14-unshockable-march-4th-discussion-post.md

 http://www.youtube.com/watch?v=-LxOiHggJcE

 <h2>Review</h2>
-<del datetime="2010-03-05T03:01:15+00:00"><em>Coming Soon!</em></del>
+<del datetime="2010-03-05T03:01:15+00:00">_Coming Soon!_</del>

-This one gets four stars, for <em>finally</em> mentioning that Sara and Grissom are, you know, married, and had a honeymoon.
+This one gets four stars, for _finally_ mentioning that Sara and Grissom are, you know, married, and had a honeymoon.
 Looking for bugs in a canoe.
 Oh, you silly scientists.

 <ol>
 	<li><a href="https://jorjafox.net/wiki/Unshockable">Recap</a></li>